 In 2004, Mark Zuckerberg decided to create an online directory of Harvard students he called “TheFacebook”.
-Six days after the site was launched, Zuckerberg ran into more controversy when he was accused by three fellow students of pretending he would help them build a site called HarvardConnection.com and instead using their ideas to build a competing website.
+Six days after the site was launched, Zuckerberg ran into more controversy when he was accused by three fellow students of pretending he would help them build a site called HarvardConnection.com and instead of using their ideas to build a competing website.
 The student’s contacted Crimson – the university newspaper – and an investigation ensued.
-In spite of the controversy, though, TheFacebook was big success on the Harvard University campus, and within the first month, half of all the undergraduate students at Harvard had accounts on the website.
+In spite of the controversy, though, TheFacebook was a big success on the Harvard University campus.
+Within the first month, half of all the undergraduate students at Harvard had accounts on the website.

 Nevertheless, Facebook continues to excel as a highly profitable company.
 What role, though, has Facebook’s logo played in the company’s tremendous success, and what is the history behind it?